greenelab/manubot-gpt-manuscript/manuscript.md

 For this purpose, we integrate large language models into the Manubot publishing ecosystem to suggest revisions for scholarly texts.
 Our AI-based revision workflow employs a prompt generator that incorporates manuscript metadata into templates, generating section-specific instructions for the language model.
 The model then generates revised versions of each paragraph for human authors to review.
-We evaluated this methodology through three case studies of existing manuscripts, including the revision of this manuscript.
+We evaluated this methodology through five case studies of existing manuscripts, including the revision of this manuscript.
 Our results indicate that these models, despite some limitations, can grasp complex academic concepts and enhance text quality.
 All changes to the manuscript are tracked using a version control system, ensuring transparency in distinguishing between human- and machine-generated text.
 Given the significant time researchers invest in crafting prose, incorporating large language models into the scholarly writing process can significantly improve the type of knowledge work performed by academics.